datastax/dsbulk/manual/settings.md

 #### -reportRate,--monitoring.reportRate _&lt;string&gt;_

-The report interval for the console reporter.
-The console reporter will print useful metrics about the ongoing operation at this rate.
+The report interval.
+DSBulk will print useful metrics about the ongoing operation at this rate.
 Durations lesser than one second will be rounded up to 1 second.

 Default: **"5 seconds"**.